 How to watch videos with picture-in-picture mode

 Android 8.0 Oreo’s picture-in-picture mode lets you minimize videos so you can multitask.
 The list of supported apps isn’t huge right now — YouTube, Duo, VLC, and Google Play Movies are among those that currently support it.
-But it’ll no doubt grow as Android Oreo makes its way to more devices.
+But it’ll no doubt grow as

 To use picture-in-picture mode, launch the app you want to minimize.
 Start a video, then tap the home button.
 You’ll get a small rectangular video player on your home screen.
 Tap the screen and you can close the video, go back to full-screen mode, or access playback controls.
 Tap and drag the floating window to move it around.